 Intangible Cultural Heritage across borders: Laws, structures and strategies in China and its ASEAN neighbours

-Two PhD scholarships are now available in Deakin University's School of Law.
-The scholarships are related to the Australian Research Council Discovery grant project 'Intangible Cultural Heritage across borders: Laws, structures and strategies in China and its ASEAN neighbours'.
+Two PhD scholarships are available in Deakin University's School of Law, related to the Australian Research Council Discovery grant project 'Intangible Cultural Heritage across borders: Laws, structures and strategies in China and its ASEAN neighbours'.

 These research projects bring together usually separate discourses in United Nations Educational, Scientific and Cultural Organization (UNESCO), World Intellectual Property Organisation (WIPO) and other international organisations about intangible cultural heritage.
 They examine Asian case studies to show how international principles and concepts are locally implemented.
 Different terminologies and interpretations of 'rights' under international conventions have underpinned cross-border conflicts about cultural and intellectual property claimed by neighbouring countries and communities for tourism and development purposes.
 The research projects analyse the legal, institutional, political and cultural reasons for such conflicts and develops practical proposals for promoting international reconciliation and enhanced international cooperation in heritage protection.